 There are many differences between Yamaha and Casio though they are both reliable instrument manufacturers.

 To conclude, Casio tends to produce cheaper keyboards with different kinds of features for learning and having fun.
-Whereas Yamaha provides wider range of keyboard types with high-quality piano essentials.
+Whereas Yamaha provides a wider range of keyboard types with high-quality piano essentials.

 You can keep reading to find the right keyboard you need: